AVSLab/basilisk/src/simulation/environment/spacecraftLocation/spacecraftLocation.rst

 The module sets the sensor cone half-angle :math:`\theta`.
 If :math:`\phi > \theta` then the sensor or communication axis does not have access to the other spacecraft.

-This :math:`\hat{\bf a}` is considered, then the access output message sets the message elevation angle as
+If this :math:`\hat{\bf a}` is considered, then the access output message sets the message elevation angle as

 .. math::